-Please note that this estate starts at 8am for the garage, cars, outside & porch items & the recording studio for the first day.
-We will hand out numbers at 7AM for people arriving before 8.
+Please note that this estate starts at 10am .
+We will hand out numbers at 9AM for people arriving before 10.
 People choosing to show up extremely early or camping out are responsible for keeping track of who showed up first.
+There will be a list that you will need to put your name on once you arrive.
+YOU CANNOT COME, PUT YOUR NAME ON THE LIST AND GO HOME.
+IF YOU LEAVE IN THE NIGHT YOUR NAME WILL BE REMOVED FROM THE LIST.
 We will not be staying up all night to keep order of the lineup.
-Since the home is opening the following day at 8am you cannot use the number you were given for the garage the day before.
-We will issue new numbers for the home in order of the way people arrived at 7am.
+The list will be honored only for the people who stayed all night.
+So, when you arrive be sure to find the person with the list and get your name on it.
 We have had some complaints of the process of numbers.
 The best I can explain is this: When Best Buy has a sale on Black Friday there is always a line wrapping around the building.
 Although their doors don’t open until a certain time people choose to camp out and wait until they do.
-It is the same principal here.
+It is the same principle here.
 If people choose to rough it all night so they can be first in line that is indeed their choice.
 Our numbers are given out at 9am.
-We do not allow people to come, get a temp number, leave and come back a few minutes to 7am.
-Once you get our permanent number at 7am however, you can leave and come back to line up a few minutes before 8.
+We do not allow people to come, put your name on the list, leave and come back at a few minutes to 9am.
+Once you get our permanent number at 9am however, you can leave and come back to line up a few minutes before 10.
 The numbers are used to to keep everyone in order of entry.
 Sometimes we have to limit the amount of people we let in the home depending on how big or how crowded the house is.
 So, please understand if we only let 20-40 people in at a time.
 We are not responsible for lost numbers and you will have to go to the end of line if you lose your number.

 Estate Start Time:

-We do not allow early sales and start promptly at 8am.
+We do not allow early sales and start promptly at 10am.

 Shopping Bags & Containers:

 All bags and containers are subject to inspection.
-You can bring your own canvas bags and boxes for shopping, however, we reserve the right to inspect them when you leave.
+You can bring your own bags and boxes for shopping, however, we reserve the right to inspect them when you leave.